KeyboardKit/KeyboardKit/README.md

 }
 ```

-To replace or customize the standard `KeyboardView` keyboard view, just override `viewWillSetupKeyboardView` and call `setupKeyboardView` with the view you want to use:
+To replace or customize the standard `KeyboardView` view, just override `viewWillSetupKeyboardView()` and call `setupKeyboardView(with:)` with the view that you want to use:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {